DanielTakeshi/IL_ROS_HSR/scripts/README.md

 To visualize these, use `check_ron_data.py`.
 To format these in a way that fits the training code with minimal changes, use `format_ron_data.py`.
 Use `plot_training_ron.py` to investigate the results from training on Ron's data using cross validation.

+UPDATE: might use the script I have to convert raw data to list ...